 After locking the front door and turning out the light in the office, Nine headed downstairs and out the back.
 Holding her coat closed over her nightshirt, she made her way down the hill and into the graveyard.
 Checking her phone, she found two missed calls from Peter, one left while she had been inside the Thyme Tomb.
-After nine in the evening was an unexpected time to find Peter visiting the graveyard considering his restaurant remained understaffed.
+After nine o’clock in the evening was an unexpected time to find Peter visiting the graveyard considering his restaurant remained understaffed.

 Peter had come to visit the grave of his sister, Tara Gray.
 At the restaurant, Peter had been imagining his dead sister helping out, delivering wine and filling in behind the bar.
 Tara had supposedly been there for the team photograph.
 Of course, no one else had seen Peter’s sister.
 Records had pointed Peter to Thyme Funeral Home and the graveyard on the hill.

-“Tara has been in your head, Peter.”
+Nine said, “Tara has been in your head, Peter.”